-At Dental Wellness of Westchase, Drs.
-Amy Creech-Gionis and Lennie Stern have helped many patients receive superior support for restorations with dental implants.
+At Dental Wellness of Westchase, Dr. Amy Creech-Gionis and her Associates have helped many patients receive superior support for restorations with dental implants.
 While the dental implants timeline may seem surprisingly long at first, most patients are very pleased with their results, due to the unique benefits dental implants offer.
 When you come in for a consultation, our team will assess your oral health and explain each step that contributes to a successful treatment plan.
 For some of our Tampa, FL, patients, this process may include preparatory procedures that can lengthen treatment time.
 Our entire staff is dedicated to ensuring you are comfortable and healthy at each stage of the process.

 Phases of Treatment